 The House Executive on each Campus is made up of the 16 House Captains, usually a male and a female from each House in either Year 9 (Berwick and Officer) or Year 12 (Beaconsfield).
 Each House Captain supports the participation of all students in the College House Program, which incorporates sport, art and debating activities.

 The Student Representative Council (SRC) is the main body for raising and addressing issues and ideas of interest to students.
-Two representatives are elected from each House from Years 7-9 and Years 10-12.
+Two representatives are elected from each House from Years 7 to 9 and Years 10 to 12.